Pass the Dust, I Think I'm Bowie

 Pass the Dust, I Think I'm Bowie is the sole studio album by Black Randy and the Metrosquad, released in 1979 by record label Dangerhouse.

 Reception

 Online magazine Tiny Mix Tapes called it "heavily intoxicating, and despite all the nastiness abound, a pretty damn good time."

 Track listing

+All songs written by Black Randy (lyrics) and David Brown (music), except where noted.